teknovizier/NotExpenseBot/README.md

 A Telegram bot designed for tracking private expenses.
 Users start the bot, choose a category and subcategory, enter the amount, and the data is added to a Notion database.
 Currently, it's required to manually specify Notion database IDs in a JSON config file.

 Currently, the bot is designed to store data in separate databases for each month.
-Each database must contain the following extra fields: "Amount" (type: Number), "Category" (type: Select), and "Subcategory" (type: Select).
+Each database must contain the following extra fields: "Amount" (type: Number), "Category" (type: Select), "Subcategory" (type: Select) and "Comment" (type: Text).

 Setting up
 -------